nrafaili/Protify/README.md

 - Find the best scikit-learn model for your model / dataset with LazyPredict, and then use our automatic hyperparameter search to improve the model further
   - GPU enhancement here in the future
 - Every session gets an informative log that is completely reproducible.
 Simple pass the log file as the `replay_path` and have your entire session repeat infront of your eyes
-- Publication ready figures including radar plots, bar plots, custom CI regression plots, and utilizing [pAUC](https://github.com/srijitseal/pauc) for statistically sound classification CI plots
+- Publication ready figures including cross model and dataset comparisons with radar and bar plots.
+Embedding analysis with PCA, tSNE, and UMAP.
+Confidence interval integration with custom CI regression plots, and utilizing [pAUC](https://github.com/srijitseal/pauc) for statistically sound classification CI plots
 - 25 protein datasets offered by default, utilize your own local or private datasets with ease
  - More protein, smiles, selfies, codon, and nucleotide property datasets to come
 - Supports protein-protein interaction datasets